What do the Purple Fence Posts in Mean?

-This establishment dates back to Arkansas’ law in 1989 with Texas and eight other states following suit eight years later in 1997 to alert people the division between private and public property.
+This purple fence post establishment dates back to Arkansas’ law in 1989 with Texas and eight other states following suit eight years later in 1997 to alert people the division between private and public property.

-In this case, the law became silly-stupid.
-The Texas Legislature pretty much sympathized with landowners who were having to constantly replace their No Trespassing signs because of vandalism.
-Trespassers would use the posted signs for target practice, so they came up with a colorful law.
+In this case, the law became sort of silly-stupid.
+The Texas legislature pretty much sympathized with landowners who were having to constantly replace their No Trespassing signs because of vandalism and theft.

 The Law of the Land

 The Texas Law is HB 793, under Texas Penal Code 30.05, Criminal Trespass, section 1, subsection D.

 The law requires the following regarding the use of purple paint on fence posts, gates and even trees;

 So, now we know the meaning behind the purple fence posts.
 Now, landowners and ranchers don’t have to continuously replace costly signs.
 It’s just a matter of slapping some purple paint on their fence posts and boom!
 Everyone can see them!
 Now, no more excuses.

 Why PURPLE fence posts?

 But ‘why purple’??
 It certainly isn’t because they follow Prince or it’s an artsy statement.
 The color purple was chosen for a simple reason.
 Purple is visible to people who are colorblind.

 Also, this colorful warning is permanent.
 Purple attracts attention because it’s different and doesn’t typically blend into the natural surroundings.
 It certainly did attract ours enough to look it up due to curiosity.